Adityavikrambhatta/new_aggregator/readMe.md

 Project Description:

-This project is a news aggregator.
-It fetches news based on user preferences.
+This project is an API which is used to collect news from different sources and aggregate them based on user preferences.
 A user can sign using email id and password.
 It uses jwt to detremine the auth access time period.

 This is a Node and Express based projects and other necessary NPM packages.